datatrail-jhu/04_githubbasics/manuscript/00_version_control.md

 1. It gives you an easy way of saving a backup of your work as you go, making sure you don't lose anything you have created.
 2. It allows you to go back to an earlier version of your work if something gets broken due to the changes you have made.
-3. It allows multiple people to edit code at the same time, without worrying that what they're doing might be messing someone else'€™s code up.
+3. It allows multiple people to edit code at the same time, without worrying that what they're doing might be messing someone else's code up.

 ### What is Git?
 Why should you use it?